Who we are

 Thus, SPP was created in 2014.
 It is the only peer review model that is informed by research evidence and benefits from Education Development Trust's global network of partners, making it distinctive and effective.

-To further support our emerging evidence, Education Endowment Foundation (EEF) are currently undertaking an evaluation of the Schools Partnership Programme.
+To further support our emerging evidence, Education Endowment Foundation (EEF) completed a 3-year evaluation of the Schools Partnership Programme.
 It is one of the largest studies EEF have undertaken, with 450 schools signing up to take part.
-The evaluation report will be published Spring 2022.
+Click here for more information on this evaluation and report.

 Our reputation in the sector